Strangenoise/SubstancePainterToMaya/README.md

 # Substance to Maya
 ## version 0.1

-This tool is used to automatically connect Substance Painter textures to Arnold, VRay and Renderman for Maya.
+This tool is used to automatically connect Substance Painter textures to Maya.

+Supported render engines and materials:
+* Arnold - aiStandardSurface
+* VRay - VrayMtl
+* Renderman - PxrDisney
+* Renderman - PxrSurface
+* Redshift - RedshiftMaterial
+* Stingray - StingrayPBS

 ## Installation
 * Put the SubstancePainterToMaya folder in a maya script directory